Big-Life-Lab/PHES-ODM/metadata.md

 -   **typeOther**: Description for other type of sample not listed in `type`.

 -   **collection**: Method used to collect the data.
-    - `compTimeProp24h`: A time proportional 24-hour composite sample generally collected by an autosampler.
+    - `cpTP24h`: A time proportional 24-hour composite sample generally collected by an autosampler.
-    - `compFlowProp24h`: A flow proportional 24-hour composite sample generally collected by an autosampler.
+    - `cpFP24h`: A flow proportional 24-hour composite sample generally collected by an autosampler.
-    - `grabSample`: A single large representative grab sample.
+    - `grb`: A single large representative grab sample.
-    - `grabComp8h`: An 8-hour composite with 8 grab samples each taken once per hour, generally manually performed.
+    - `grbCp8h`: An 8-hour composite with 8 grab samples each taken once per hour, generally manually performed.
-    - `grabComp3h`: A 3-hour composite with 3 grab samples each taken once per hour, generally manually performed.
+    - `grbCp3h`: A 3-hour composite with 3 grab samples each taken once per hour, generally manually performed.
-    - `grabCompSample3`: A grab-composite sample composed of 3 separate grab samples.
+    - `grbCp3`: A grab-composite sample composed of 3 separate grab samples.
-    - `mooreSwab`: Moore swab passive sample.
+    - `mooreSw`: Moore swab passive sample.
     - `other`: Other type of collection method.
 Add description to `collectionOther`.

 -   **collectionOther**: Description for other type of method not listed in `collection`.